MORE WAYS TO LOVE DATES

 VERSATILE AND LONG-LASTING

-Diced dates and date pieces are great as a snack or in desserts.
+Diced dates are great as a snack or in desserts.
 Add them to muffins, cookies or scones.
 Toss them into cereal, granola or trail mixes.
 Whisk diced dates into marinades and sauces to add complexity and texture.
 Dress up a variety of plates using a distinctive and edible date-piece garnish.

 • Cakes and pies